spike-project/spike/README.md

 a small description of the files:

 - NPKData.py
-   the main library, allows all processing for NMR experiments (1D, 2D and 3D) to be used as a library, in a stand-alone program or in IPython interactive session
+  the main library, allows all processing for any kind of experiments (1D, 2D and 3D) to be used as a library, in a stand-alone program or in IPython interactive session
+- NMR.py
+   The NPKData library adapted to NMR processing
 - FTICR.py
    an extension of NPKData for processing FT-ICR datasets (1D and 2D)
 - Orbitrap.py